| Electrical Occupant Information & Controls Two notable changes in the electrical occupant and information

 key can be removed and the transmission is effectively locked, preventing

+forward self-mobility.
 Second, a new active remote function actuator (RFA) system will

 utilize an improved slim-design key fob that is less bulky and more